voxel51/fiftyone/docs/source/teams/migrations.rst

 .. note::

-    Contact your Voxel51 CS engineer if you need to know the open source compatibility version for a particular Teams version that you wish to downgrade to.
+    Contact your Voxel51 CS engineer if you need to know the open source compatibility version for a particular Enterprise version that you wish to downgrade to.

 .. _teams-migrating-datasets:

-Migrating datasets to Teams
+Migrating datasets to Enterprise
 ___________________________

-Any datasets that you have created via open source FiftyOne can be migrated to your Teams deployment by exporting them in :ref:`FiftyOneDataset <FiftyOneDataset-export>` format:
+Any datasets that you have created via open source FiftyOne can be migrated to your Enterprise deployment by exporting them in :ref:`FiftyOneDataset <FiftyOneDataset-export>` format:

 .. code-block:: python